 I play multiple roles as part of my work.
-I am the research director at Stanford University’s Woods Institute for the Environment.
+I am the research director for the Climate and Energy Policy program at the Woods Institute for the Environment.
 I also advise on topics related to energy and climate research at the California Energy Commission.

 Through these roles, I work at the intersection between climate research and policy; I think about how to advance our understanding of climate issues and how research can inform our policy decisions.